 Yes, you will still receive an electric bill after installing solar panels.
 Importantly, your utility bill may not include any charges and may simply indicate how your usage was offset by net metering credits for the month.
 In the case where you provide more electricity to the grid than you pull, your utility will usually roll over these unused bill credits to the next month for you to take advantage of.
 Regardless, installing solar panels will almost certainly lead to lower average monthly electric bill charges, and may eliminate what you owe on your monthly electric bill in some cases.

 How much can solar panels reduce your carbon footprint?

-Financial returns are a major incentive for going solar, but money isn’t the only thing that solar panels save.
+Financial returns are a major incentive for leveraging renewable energy, but money isn’t the only thing that solar panels save.
 When you install solar, you’re also improving the environment and reducing greenhouse gas emissions.
-That’s why the question “How much can solar panels save?” can be answered two ways: how much money solar can save and how much CO2 it can save (avoid being emitted into the atmosphere).
+That’s why the question, “How much can solar panels save?” can be answered two ways: how much money solar can save and how much CO2 it can save (avoid being emitted into the atmosphere).

 The Environmental Protection Agency provides a formula to help you calculate how various green practices result in carbon emissions reductions.
-The below table converts solar energy production into greenhouse gas offsets using the metric converters 7.03 × 10-4 metric tons CO2 / kilowatt-hour of energy produced and the national average for solar panel production ratio, 1.42 kilowatt-hours / watt of power.
+The table below converts solar power energy production into greenhouse gas offsets using the metric converters 7.44 × 10-4 metric tons CO2 / kWh of energy produced and the national average for solar panel production ratio, 1.42 kWh / W of power.

 |System size (kW)||Annual Solar Energy Production (kWh)||Carbon Emission Reductions per year (metric tons)|